fluencelabs/nox/publisher/README.md

 - clone repo and `cd` to `publisher` folder
 - run `cargo build`
 - go to `target/debug`
-- there is executable file `publisher` to work with
+- there is an executable file `publisher` to work with

 ## Usage